 Funding for Students

-Provost Dissertation Awards cover certain dissertation-related expenses for doctoral students who have finished their coursework.
+Provost Doctoral Research Awards cover certain dissertation-related expenses for doctoral students who have finished their coursework.

 The Provost Undergraduate Research Fund supports a student's research or creative scholarship during the summer or academic semester.
 It also provides funding for undergraduates to present their work at professional conferences.